 Daniel is currently working towards a PhD at Linnaeus University studying the biology and ecology of manta and mobula rays in the Indian Ocean.

 At Blue Resources Trust he helps obtain funds, oversee project operations, leads elasmobranch research, and develops and implements national and international policy to better manage fisheries.
-He has also been appointed as an Adviser to the Minister of Sustainable Development and Wildlife of Sri Lanka and represents the Government at international conventions such as CITES and CMS.
+He was an Adviser to the Minister of Sustainable Development and Wildlife of Sri Lanka (2015-2018) and still helps represent the Government at international conventions such as CITES and CMS.

 Nishan Perera (Co-Founder)